 Assignment of major

-- Application for choice of major happens twice a year (after the announcement of Spring and Fall results).
+2. Application for choice of major happens twice a year (after the announcement of Summer and Fall results).
 Accordingly, vacancies for each major of each cohort are updated and announced to the students before the start of the application period.

-- Once the processing is over, a list of the assigned students to the different majors is sent to the departmental member of the college choice of major committee (CCMC) for approval.
+7. Once the processing is over, a list of the assigned students to the different majors is sent to the departmental representative in the college choice of major committee (CCMC) for approval.

-- Within a week from the announcement, any student not satisfied with the assigned major sends an email to the ADUGS office (sci@student.squ.edu.om) to drop the assignment.
+10. Within a week from the announcement, any student not satisfied with the assigned major sends an email to the ADUGS office (sci@student.squ.edu.om) to drop the assignment which is allowed once for each students.

 Table 1: Minimum requirements for choice of major process.
 For all majors